Manaslu Circuit Trek

 Note

-We kindly ask trekkers to remain flexible and cooperative if modifications become necessary.
-This is a normal part of trekking in remote mountain regions, and a flexible mindset ensures a safer and more enjoyable experience.
-For this reason, we always recommend keeping at least one or two extra contingency days in your travel schedule.
+We kindly ask trekkers to remain flexible and cooperative if changes are required.
+This is a normal part of trekking in remote mountain regions, and a flexible approach helps ensure a safer and more enjoyable experience.

 Please plan to arrive in Kathmandu at least one day before your trek begins.
-This gives you time to rest, recover from jet lag, check your gear, finalize permits, and attend the pre-trek briefing with your guide.
+This allows time to rest after travel, check your equipment, complete permit arrangements, and attend the pre-trek briefing with your guide.

 Trip Map